shipping-api/serverless-twilio-shippo/README.md

 We are creating a POST endpoint, since Shippo will be POSTing the tracking updates to us.
 We'll then parse the data to relay over to Twilio to send out our SMS messages.

-First, lets parse the body of the message that Shippo has sent to us.
+First, let's parse the body of the message that Shippo has sent to us.
 We'll set up a few variable to prevent repeating ourselves, and we'll add some logic in there to handle if there is no location provided with our tracking update.

 ```javascript
 module.exports.smsUpdates = (event, context, callback) => {